hadigghazi/hadigghazi/README.md

 <h3 align="left">Junior Software Engineer</h3>

 <p align="left">
-  A passionate Software Engineer from Beirut, Lebanon specializing in backend development.
-I am 20 years old and a graduate of the Lebanese University with a degree in Computer Science.
-I also completed the intensive bootcamp at SE Factory, where I honed my skills in software development.
-As an AWS Certified Cloud Practitioner, I have a strong foundation in cloud computing.
+  A passionate Software Engineer from Beirut, Lebanon specializing in both frontend and backend development.
+Graduating from the Lebanese University at 20 years old with a degree in Computer Science.
+As an AWS Certified Cloud Practitioner, I have a strong foundation in cloud computing, which adds to my skills in software development.
 Throughout my journey, I've had the opportunity to work on numerous projects, both individually and as part of a team, allowing me to develop a versatile skill set.
-I am proficient in a variety of programming languages and frameworks, including but not limited to React, Express, Laravel, Flutter, and Golang.
+I am proficient in a variety of programming languages and frameworks, including but not limited to React, Express, Laravel, Flutter, and Java.
 Additionally, I have experience working with databases such as MySQL and MongoDB.
 </p>

 - 💬 Ask me about **React, Laravel, Express**